 In the case of legitimate interest, you will need to communicate to your current customers that you have new privacy and data retention policies and give them the opportunity to object to marketing.
 These should be included on your website and also highlighted on your news or social media channels.

 You will need to record what you sent, to whom and when.
 You should only use data that you have permission to market to, this is a marketing communication, not a service one, so choose the right channel to reflect the permissions you have.

-If you know that you cannot demonstrate that all or some of your existing customers have given consent, then you will need to get them to opt-in.
-That will mean advising them of the reasons you’re using their personal information so that they can then be fully informed before they opt-in.
+If you know that you cannot demonstrate that all or some of your existing customers have given consent, then you will need to get them to opt in.
+That will mean advising them of the reasons you’re using their personal information so that they can then be fully informed before they opt in.

 You can use a layered approach, where the communication content (e.g. email), or the website landing page they’re sent to includes the full detail of the marketing comms.
 Then direct them to your Privacy and Data Retention pages which should set out your comprehensive policy details.

-It’s important to make sure that people are given enough information to help them to make an informed decision on what they are signing up to, and what marketing comms they’re likely to receive from you.
+It’s important to make sure that people are given enough information to help them to make an informed decision on what they are signing up for, and what marketing comms they’re likely to receive from you.

-You do need to record who opted in, what they were informed of at the time they opted in, and include a form of verification (e.g. double opt-in) so that you have an audit trail.
+You do need to record who opted in, and what they were informed of at the time they opted in, and include a form of verification (e.g. double opt-in) so that you have an audit trail.

 You need to decide which way suits you best.
 If consent is the right way for your organisation, it should be because your use of information presents a risk to the rights of the individual.

-You don’t need to put your business or your customers through the unnecessary hassle if you don’t need to.
+You don’t need to put your business or your customers through unnecessary hassle if you don’t need to.
 But do an audit, get informed and take the opportunity to show that you take data privacy and consent seriously.

 For more concrete detail on the GDPR, have a look at GDPRandYou.ie which has a lot of helpful information and resources.

-Graham is a Business Director and Digital Strategist at Friday Agency.
 If you want to check out more of his posts go here.